Flipper Zero: Overview

+In July 2023, an app store was opened for the device.

 Technical specification

-The electronic schematics and firmware of the Flipper Zero project are open-sourced under the GNU General Public License.
-At the same time, the device does not fit into the open-source hardware category because the printed circuit boards are not open-sourced, which does not allow enthusiasts to make their own copies of the device without a basic knowledge of electrical engineering.
+The electronic schematics and firmware of the Flipper Zero project are open sourced under the GNU General Public License.
+At the same time, the device does not fit into the open-source hardware category because the printed circuit boards are not open-sourced, which does not allow enthusiasts to make their own copies of the device without knowledge of electrical engineering.

 Hardware

+Flipper Zero's hardware consists of four PCB modules connected by flexible cables.
+The battery is positioned in the center of the device between three of the PCBs.